 In some cases, user-generated content is not the catchall solution outlined in many of the aforementioned scenarios.

 What if you want to maintain control of your content, like in the case of a regulated industries like those in financial services or law?

 Or perhaps you’re simply anal about filtering all of your content before it is published?

 In such cases, the sheer magnitude of filtering what other people say can make the cost of offering UGC, greatly outweigh the benefit.
 Knowing the limitations of UGC will be critical in assessing its fit with your business as a strategy for scaling content, users and sales.

 User-generated content isn’t going to carry your entire marketing campaign.
 It can, however, prove to be a powerful component of a much larger strategy.
 When leveraged in conjunction with other types of content, it packs a very powerful punch.

-At SEO.co, we specialize in helping growing digital brands scale their organic traffic with content marketing with high-quality content and pristine links.
-We do this through white hat, contextual link building, premium content marketing, and industry-leading PR news outreach.
+At SEO.co, we specialize in helping growing digital brands scale their organic traffic with quality content marketing with high-quality content and pristine links.
+We do this through white hat, contextual link building, premium content marketing, and industry-leading PR news and blogger outreach.

 If you’re interested in expanding your digital marketing presence with a greater emphasis on content, we would love to help you achieve your goals.
 Contact us today and we’ll be happy to discuss a few options that make the most sense for your business!